linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

         can't guarantee that exactly these actions will be performed if "terraform apply" is subsequently run.
 {{</ output >}}

-2. Similar to `terraform plan` the above command checks your infrastructure before doing any change.
-To perform the deletion run the command:
+2. Similar to `terraform plan`, the above command checks your infrastructure before doing any change.
+To perform the deletion, run:

         terraform destroy

     That will return:

     {{< output >}}
         linode_linode.your-terraform-name-here: Refreshing state...
 (ID: 6630470)